International Coffee Day: History

 At a meeting on 3–7 March 2014, a decision was taken by the International Coffee Organization to launch the first official International Coffee Day in Milan as part of Expo 2015.

 Various events have been held, called Coffee Day or National Coffee Day, with many of these on or around September 29.

 The exact origin of International Coffee Day is unknown.
 An event was first promoted in Japan in 1983 by the All Japan Coffee Association (全日本コーヒー協会).
 In the United States "National Coffee Day" was mentioned publicly as early as 2005.
 The name "International Coffee Day" was first used by the Southern Food and Beverage Museum, which called a press conference on 3 October 2009 to celebrate it and to announce the first New Orleans Coffee Festival.
 It was promoted in China by the International Coffee Organization, first celebrated in 1997, and made into an annual celebration in early April 2001.
 Taiwan first celebrated International Coffee Day in 2009.
 Nepal first celebrated National Coffee Day on 17 November 2005.

+On 10 March, 2026, the UN General Assembly adopted 1 October as International Coffee Day.